Blightmud/Blightmud/resources/help/tts.md

 You can enable TTS using `/tts on|off` or by providing the flag `--tts` on the commandline.
 This will make everything printed spoken through TTS.

+Make sure you disable your screen reader before you do this as blightmud and your screen reader software sharing the same speech dispatcher isn't always a match made in heaven.

 If you want to use TTS just for notifications and other special information you can interact with it through lua.